Script Editor

 wsl --set-default-version 2

-After restart, Ubuntu launches automatically and asks you to create a username/password.
-Then open Ubuntu from the Start Menu for all subsequent steps.
+Restart your PC when prompted.
+After restart, Ubuntu opens automatically and asks you to create a Linux username and password — these do not need to match your Windows credentials.
+After setup, open Ubuntu from the Start Menu for all subsequent steps.
+Everything from Step 2 onwards runs inside Ubuntu, not PowerShell.

 2

-Update System & Install Dependencies
+Update Ubuntu and Install System Dependencies

-Ubuntu / WSL terminal
+Ubuntu (WSL) terminal

 sudo apt update && sudo apt upgrade -y

-python3-venv build-essential libgl1 libglu1-mesa \
+libglu1-mesa libglu1-mesa-dev \

-libgomp1 dc bc libxext6 libxt6 libxrender1 \
+libxt6 libxext6 libxrender1 libxi6 \

 3